chaotic-cx/chaotic-manager/README.md

 #### Running scheduled pipelines on-demand

-This can be done by going to the [pipeline runs](https://gitlab.com/chaotic-aur/pkgbuilds/-/pipeline_schedules) page, selecting "Run pipeline" (the play symbol).
+This can be done by going to the [pipeline runs](https://gitlab.com/chaotic-aur/pkgbuilds/-/pipeline_schedules) page, and selecting "Run pipeline" (the play symbol).
 A link to the pipeline page will be provided, where the pipeline logs can be obtained.

 ### Adding interfere